2003 Malaysian Grand Prix: Race

 Both the BAR of Jacques Villeneuve and the Toyota of Cristiano da Matta failed on the grid, causing them to start from the pit lane; however, this caused confusion after the warm-up lap, forcing Giancarlo Fisichella to reverse into his grid spot, the second-time the Italian took up the wrong position at this circuit.
-Alonso led the all-Renault front row and led the cars into the first corner, but Michael Schumacher, who started from third position, tangled whilst attempting to pass Jarno Trulli, knocking Trulli into a spin and dropping him to last.
+Alonso led the all-Renault front row and led the cars into the first corner, but Michael Schumacher, who started from third position, tangled whilst attempting to repass David Coulthard, knocking Jarno Trulli into a spin and dropping him to last.
 Schumacher was forced to pit for a new nosecone and after serving a drive-through penalty for the incident, dropped to the rear of the field.
 He later accepted blame for the incident.

 A chain reaction further back in the field caused Jaguar driver Antônio Pizzonia to rear-end Juan Pablo Montoya, removing the latter's rear wing.
 Montoya was forced to pit, losing two laps during a rear-wing replacement.
 As a result, David Coulthard of McLaren-Mercedes was left in second position, but his prospects were ended on the second lap with an electronics failure.
 He later criticised the team.
 His team-mate Räikkönen had moved into second place by passing the Sauber of Nick Heidfeld.
 On the tenth lap, Ferrari's Rubens Barrichello passed Heidfeld for third place.

 The podium positions stayed that way with Räikkönen cutting into the lead when Alonso pitted first out of the front three on lap 14, a sign that he was carrying a lighter fuel load during qualifying.
 Alonso did break the record for youngest driver to lead a race (the previous record having remained since 1951).
 Räikkönen circulated until lap 19, using the lighter fuel load to post faster lap times, and after his pit stop emerged ahead of Alonso.

 Barrichello also made up time before pitting on the 21st lap, but did not clear Alonso upon his return to the track, with a deficit of over three seconds.
 By this stage, Trulli had recovered to 6th place, challenging the BAR of Jenson Button for fifth position.
 Räikkönen gradually extended his lead, which reached 17.8 s by the 33rd lap.
 Button pitted on the 34th lap, allowing Trulli clean air to post faster lap times.

 Alonso then pitted on the 35th lap, freeing Barrichello, who did not pit until the 38th lap and re-entered the race ahead of Alonso.
 Räikkönen was the last of the contenders to pit, doing so on lap 40 and further extending his lead.
 Meanwhile, a delay with a fuel nozzle had denied Trulli the opportunity to jump Button in the pits.
 Michael Schumacher, with a light car at the end of his stint, passed Trulli and Button in quick succession before conceding his gains with a final pit stop.